randunel/node-srcds-rcon/README.md

 ## Known issues

  - Don't keep the SRCDS console open when initializing the service.
 The internal watchdog timer detects a timeout due to the console's slow display speed and aborts, dumps the core and restarts the server.
 You may open the SRCDS console afterwards.
-There is a workaround, settings watchdog's timeout to a higher value, but it is currently not accesible.
+There are two workarounds, setting watchdog's timeout to a higher value which may not be accesible, or disabling logging to console which may hinder debugging.
  - Rcon's internal cvar state is not maintained, the settings in `rcon.commands` are only valid after initialization, and must be considered outdated afterwards.
 That goes down as **work in progress**, feel free to assist.
  - Error handling - mostly works, haven't encountered that many during tests